List of Arrow characters: William Clayton

 William Clayton (portrayed by Ben Lewis; main: season 8; recurring: season 7) is Oliver's illegitimate son with Samantha Clayton.
 William first appears in season four as a child, portrayed by Jack Moore (guest: seasons 4–5; recurring: season 6) He learns of his relation to Oliver and discovers his father's secret at the end of season five.
 In season six, William is living with Oliver after his mother Samantha is killed by Prometheus.
 While his faith in superheroes is shattered after Oliver's failure to save his mother, he eventually bonds with him and begins seeing Felicity as a surrogate mother.
 She also inspires William into the fields of engineering and technology.
 In season seven, after becoming the target of criminals like Damien Darhk, Adrian Chase, Ricardo Diaz, and Stanley Dover, William chooses to go live with his grandparents to have a normal life away from the Green Arrow.
 Unbeknownst to him, his grandparents later sever all of his ties with his father and stepmother, leading him to believe that they have abandoned him.

 In the 2040 flashforwards, William is a wealthy adult and the owner of a company called Harris Consolidated, secretly funded by Felicity and thus a schism of SmoakTech.
 He is also revealed to be gay.
 He also erased evidence that he is Oliver Queen's son and changed his last name to Harris.
 Following clues left by Felicity, William brings together a group of people that include his father's old associates Dinah Drake and Roy Harper, Zoe Ramirez and Mia Smoak, the secret daughter of Oliver and Felicity.
 The two half-siblings form a relationship and together with their allies set out to save Star City.
 William accepts his role in the mission, defying his stepmother's attempt to bench him.
-After William inexplicably time travel to 2019 with his teammates, he works alongside his father in preparations of the Crisis.
+After William inexplicably time travels to 2019 with his teammates, he works alongside his father in preparations of the Crisis.
 In addition, William helps in building relationships between his father and Mia.

 After the Crisis, William's life is altered after a timeline change; he grew up with Mia and is the heir of the Queen Estate and CEO of SmoakTech after his stepmother mysteriously disappeared, and Harris Consolidated does not exist in name since he did not change his in this timeline.
 After Mia becomes the Green Arrow, the public suspects William has become his father's successor, and then later kidnapped.
-Back in the present, a younger William is abducted as Mia mentions to Team Arrow what happened to her time period's William.
+Back in the present, a younger William is abducted.
 He is rescued from John Byrne by Mia, and later bonds with his half-sister's future self.